 - the therapy is fitted to you, instead of vice versa

-- it is flexible, it can be changed if after several sessions there is no progress
+- it is flexible, and can be changed if after several sessions there is no progress

 Does integrative therapy have no structure at all, then?

-Integrative therapy does not mean your therapist just randomly picks what they think would work.
+Integrative therapy does not mean that each session your therapist just randomly picks what they think would work.
 They know how each approach works with the other, it’s not experimental.

 What are the benefits of integrative therapy?

-- you will understand more clearly what causes you to feel challenged in life
+- understand what causes you to feel challenged in life

-- you will learn to recognise what triggers you into unhelpful behaviours and be supported in trying new, more productive ones
+- be supported in trying new, more productive ways of being

-- you can recognise limitations you’ve set on yourself and find ways to move beyond them
+- spot limitations you’ve set on yourself and find ways to move beyond them

-- you can integrate all the different aspects of yourself (mind, body, emotions, social skills, spirituality)
+- integrate all the different aspects of yourself (mind, body, emotions, social skills, spirituality)

-- you can set goals that lead you toward the life you feel happy about
+- set goals that lead you toward a life you feel happy about

-- you can begin to face your life in a more open, available, and less judgemental way
+- begin to face your life in a more open, available, and less judgemental way.

 What issues is integrative therapy recommended for?

-Integrative therapy is beneficial for the following issues:
+Integrative therapy can be beneficial for the following issues:

-Would you like to try this type of therapy?
-Harley Therapy offers highly experienced integrative psychotherapists and counselling psychologists in three London locations.
+Ready to try this type of therapy?
+Harley Therapy offers highly experienced integrative psychotherapists and counselling psychologists in London locations.
 You can now book a first appointment online.
 Not in the UK?
 We now also offer online therapy worldwide.